Ayaan-Chudesara/Project_DodgyDave_StockAnalysis/README.md

 Includes basic error handling for API calls.

-#API Keys
+# API Keys
 This project uses two external APIs, each requiring an API key:

 Polygon.io API Key:

-You need to obtain an API key from Polygon.io.
+You need to obtain an API key from *Polygon.io*.
 They offer a free tier for developers.

 Once you have your key, replace "YOUR_POLYGON_API_KEY_HERE" in the apiKeyPolygon constant within index.js (or your main JavaScript file) with your actual Polygon.io API key.